 The Texas Legislature has charged the CPRIT Oversight Committee with establishing program priorities on an annual basis.
 These priorities are intended to provide transparency with regard to how the Oversight Committee directs the orientation of the agency's funding portfolio.

 Established Principles:

-- Scientific excellence and impact on cancer - Increasing the life sciences infrastructure
+- Scientific excellence and impact on cancer - Increasing the life sciences infrastructure - Achieving health equity and reducing cancer disparities.

-The program priorities for academic research adopted by the Oversight Committee include funding projects that address the following:
+The program priorities for academic research adopted by the Oversight Committee include funding projects that address or utilize the following:

-- Recruitment of outstanding cancer researchers to Texas - Investment in core facilities - A broad range of innovative, investigator-initiated research projects - Implementation research to accelerate the adoption and deployment of evidence-based prevention and screening interventions - Computational biology and analytic methods - Childhood cancers - Hepatocellular cancer - Expand access to innovative clinical trials
+- Recruitment of outstanding cancer researchers to Texas - Investment in core facilities - A broad range of innovative, investigator-initiated research projects - Implementation research to accelerate the adoption and deployment of evidence-based prevention and screening interventions - Computational biology and analytic methods - Childhood cancers - Hepatocellular cancer - Expanding access to innovative clinical trials